SandroWeber/ubii-msg-formats/README.md

 - Run `npm test` to process all standard tests.
 - If snapshot assertions fail you can run `npm run-script update-snapshots` to process all standard tests and update all snapshots if the changes are intentional.

+## Python Typing

+The python code in the `ubii-msg-formats` module includes [python stub files](https://mypy.readthedocs.io/en/stable/stubs.html) which can be interpreted by e.g. _PyCharm_ or _mypy_.
+If you want to build the python package yourself, you will need to choose a python executable whith working [`mypy`](https://github.com/python/mypy/) and [`mypy-protobuf`](https://github.com/dropbox/mypy-protobuf) when you are running `scripts/proto-compile.py`.

+> **Attention!** The node.js entry script `scripts/full-compile.js` defines the python executable
+> which it will use.
+You need to change this to the right executable when you don't install `mypy`
+> and `mypy-protobuf` globally in your `$PATH`!

 ## Ubii Messages